Lene Saint-Orens | Founder + Executive Director

 She frequently travels to her home and other destinations within Europe to connect globally with change-makers who co-create innovative ideas for the Wholesome Generation™ model of Real World Learning.

-Bonnie Gandy has been our wholesome Center Director before moving into an advisory role at WG.
-She has been working with our Founder Lene since 2014, where she began teaching ART and WELLNESS CLASSES to students in a blended classroom.
+Bonnie has been our wholesome Center Director before moving into an advisory role at WG.
+She has been working with our Founder Lene since 2014, where she began teaching Art and Health Classes to students in a blended classroom.

 She grew up in Texas, graduated from Texas A&M with a degree in Community Health, and has been leading community youth programs since 2010 and she worked with every class and capacity at WG for 4 years.